 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-Cruella is one of the most memorable female villains in the history of the movies -- for good reason.
-She's loud and mean, and she is willing to wear a coat made of 101 puppies -- what could be worse!
+The puppies are adorable, and the movie is exciting, funny (with a sly poke at television and the kids who watch it), and fun.
+Cruella is still one of the most memorable villains in the history of the movies -- for good reason.
+She's loud and mean, and she's willing to wear a coat made of 101 puppies -- what could be worse?

 Did we miss something on diversity?

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.